Short Term Rentals & Tourism Accommodation Levy FAQs

 Is there a limit on the number of short-term rentals I can host at one time?

-No, short-term rentals stays after March 28, 2023 will only be permitted in eligible dwelling units as outlined above.
-Bookings made prior to March 28, 2023 will not be grandfathered for non-complying properties.
+No. Short-term rental stays after November 1, 2023 will only be permitted in eligible dwelling units as outlined above.
+Bookings made prior to November 1, 2023 cannot be honoured in non-complying properties.

 Property Registration

 Properties eligible to host short-term rentals will be required to obtain a Tourism Establishment License through the Province of Prince Edward Island.
-Operators will also be required to obtain a Short-Term Rental License through the City of Charlottetown’s Planning Department beginning October 31, 2023.
-Both the Tourism Establishment License and Short-Term Rental License must be renewed annually.
+Operators will also be required to obtain a Short-Term Rental License through the City of Charlottetown’s Planning Department beginning November 1, 2023.

 Am I able to accept and host short-term rental bookings prior to obtaining a Tourism Establishment License through the Province of Prince Edward Island?